Graves' Disease — A Visual Guide to Symptoms, Causes, Pregnancy & Treatment

 How it's diagnosed

-Diagnosis follows a defined sequence: confirm hyperthyroidism with thyroid hormone labs, then confirm Graves' as the cause (rather than a toxic nodule or thyroiditis) with antibodies and/or imaging.
+Diagnosis follows a defined sequence9: confirm hyperthyroidism with thyroid hormone labs, then confirm Graves' as the cause (rather than a toxic nodule or thyroiditis) with antibodies and/or imaging.

 1